-&lt;sup>26Because we assume that agents become economically active and relevant at age 18, this means agents expect to consume and work for 62 years
+26Because we assume that agents become economically active and relevant at age 18, this means agents expect to consume and work for 62 years

-&lt;sup>27We include the standard diagnostic expectations model because it serves as an useful benchmark that features overreaction.
+27We include the standard diagnostic expectations model because it serves as an useful benchmark that features overreaction.
 Because our model is a generalization of the diagnostic expectations model, following L'Huillier et al. (2021), we set the parameter $\theta = 0.992$ to obtain the desired overreaction result.

-&lt;sup>28For our Kalman filter operator we assume each cohort differs in its beliefs.
-In Appendix I we analyze the consequences of dropping this assumption and having all cohorts follow the same beliefs while keeping the Kalman filter structure.
+28For our Kalman filter operator we assume each cohort differs in its beliefs.
+In Appendix K we analyze the consequences of dropping this assumption and having all cohorts follow the same beliefs while keeping the Kalman filter structure.

-Figure 6: Impulse response functions
+Figure 4: Impulse Response Functions